 - Frequently asked questions

-1. Simplify operational work procedures
+1. Simplify operational work procedure sharing

 2. Access and share blueprints

-3. Track employee attendance
+3. Track employee attendance and work progress

 4. Track assets and prevent theft

-According to a study conducted by National Equipment Register (NER), thefts at a construction site can cost anywhere between $300 million to $1 billion.
+According to a National Equipment Register (NER) study, construction site theft can cost around $300 million to $1 billion annually.
+Only 23% of these are tracked or recovered by law enforcement authorities.

 Theft at construction sites can occur due to a lack of project documentation, missing records of assets, and inappropriate equipment identification tags.
+Manually tracking assets is as cumbersome as it sounds.

-Attach QR Code to each piece of equipment or valuable building construction materials.
+🛠️How to do it: Use QR Codes for asset tracking by attaching a QR Code to each piece of equipment or valuable building construction materials.
 This prevents theft by keeping track of the equipment and its location.

 5. Share interactive instruction manuals